No. 22 New Mexico fends off Wyoming 76-75 - Local News 8

 No. 22 New Mexico fends off Wyoming 76-75

-The Lobos (14-0, 2-0 Mountain West) remain one of only two unbeaten teams nationally.
+The Lobos (14-0, 2-0 Mountain West) remain one of only three unbeaten teams nationally.

 The Cowboys (5-9, 0-2), who dropped their fourth consecutive game, had a chance to take a late lead but Max Agbonkpolo missed an open look.